Eheindj/RobloxGuard-1.0/README.md

 ```

 # ⚙️ Configuration
-Prepare a config file (JSON format) with the following keys:
+Multiple configuration files are already prepared and ready to use in the configs/ folder.

+To run an evaluation, each config file (in JSON format) should follow this structure:
 ```
 {
   "name": "roblox",                                             // Eval dataset name